 - Funding and support: For guidance and support relating to welfare concerns, disability and finance, please contact the Student Finance and Support Administrator, Fiona Chippendale, at email@example.com.

 Medical care and welfare resources

-- Welfare support: Over the Long Vacation, the firstname.lastname@example.org mailbox will be monitored twice weekly by the Student Support Officer, Fiona Chippendale (with a break from 12 to 19 August).
-In addition, the College’s Welfare and Wellbeing page includes details of the welfare resources available across Oxford, including University Counselling Services and the Sexual Harassment and Violence Support Service.
+- Welfare support: Over the Christmas vacation, the firstname.lastname@example.org mailbox will not be monitored between 20 December 2023 and 2 January 2024.
+The College’s Wellbeing and Welfare page includes details of the welfare resources available across Oxford, including University Counselling Services and the Sexual Harassment and Violence Support Service

 - Out-of-hours: If you have any reason to believe that you may be a risk to your own safety, you should contact 111 or the College GP at 19 Beaumont Street (01865 240501).
 If you feel you are in need of support or someone to speak to immediately, there are also emergency resources available to Oxford students including Nightline (tel.
 01865 270270) and the Samaritans (email email@example.com).
 You can also contact the 24/7 Mental Health Advice Line (Oxfordshire) via 111.

 - Emergencies: For any emergencies related to the Graduate Centre, Holywell Manor Lodge is staffed 24 hours a day: the Porters can be reached at 01865 271501 or at firstname.lastname@example.org.

 - Noise concerns: Even in the summer, many of us are still busy researching, running experiments, and working to writing deadlines.
 As the summer heat means everyone’s more likely to keep windows open in the night, please do be mindful of avoiding disruption to others in the evening, especially if you are on the Master’s Field or in Holywell Garden.